Summiteers' Accountability Partner supports behavioral change

 Daily check-in

 After that, the actual realization of the formulated goal begins.
 In addition, the Accountability Partner contacts you every day to discuss how things are doing.
-“I got the call for 30 days with the 'check question': did you do your utmost not to add too much value today?”
+“I got the call for 30 days with the 'check question': did you do your utmost to not add too much value today?”

 According to De Klijne, the Accountability Partner immediately showed its value.
 “I kept thinking, 'Oh crap, Arjen is going to call tonight.
-I really must have done something. ' This helps you to be continuously aware of your learning goal during these 30 days.”
+I really must have done something.''
+This helps you to be continuously aware of your learning goal during these 30 days.”

 The Accountability Partner also monitors the content of progress towards the learning goal.
 “We talked together about what my effect was on others during conversations.
 As a result, I became more aware of the influence of my behavior on others.
 In a group setting, I make sure I only ask in-depth questions and don't come up with my own anecdotes.”